ktargeter/ktargeter/.github/README.md

 Ktargeter will not override targets of annotations that specify their targets explicitly.

+Note: Ktargeter uses Kotlin IR backend which is in beta in Kotlin 1.4 and will be a default in Kotlin 1.5.

 ## Contributing

-If you found a bug or have an idea on how to improve ktargeter free to open an issue.
+If you found a bug or have an idea on how to improve ktargeter feel free to open an issue.
 You can also propose your changes via a Pull Request.